hendrik-schulte/UnityEnhanced/StateMachine/README.md

 ## Going deeper: Networked State Machines

 By checking the *PUN Sync* check box you can sync the state machine within a [Photon Unity Networking](https://www.photonengine.com/en/PUN) system.
 State changes are propagated towards other players automatically.
 Works with *Instanced State Machines* as well.
 All state assets need to be placed within the root of a Resources folder with a unique name.
-You need a *Photon Sync* Component somewhere in your scene.
+You need a *Photon Sync Manager* Component somewhere in your scene.